- Each category is its own sheet in the workbook

 There is scheduled an Excellence in Science and Technology Panel for Intel ISEF registrants on Tuesday afternoon.
 Judges are welcome to attend.
 Topics of this discussion will cover a wide range of subjects including the award recipients themselves, their scientific/engineering achievements and any other subject of interest that may be posed.
 It is hoped that this discussion will serve as a catalyst for the discussions the judges will have on Wednesday with the finalists.

-On Tuesday evening the “open grid” will be available and posted.
+On Tuesday evening the “open grid” will be available and posted on this web page.
 This “open grid” indicates when Special Award Judges have open times to interview the students.
 These are times when the Grand awards judges do not have scheduled interviews with the finalists.

 Wednesday begins at 7:00 a.m. with a continental breakfast for all judges.

 The sponsoring organization, through its designated judging leader, is responsible for establishing final assignments of their judges.
 The Intel ISEF Finalists' Directory serves as the initial source of topics, titles, and location of projects.
 To help Special Awards judges efficiently schedule their interview sessions, Society for Science & the Public will print a Finalists' schedule grid which will show the “open periods” when the finalists do not have a Grand Awards judging interview.
-Copies of these grids will be posted in the Project Exhibit halls and in the Judge's Discussion Area.
+A large copy of this grids will be posted in the Project Exhibit halls and in the SAO Judge's Discussion Area.

 Judging Record Folder

-On Tuesday afternoon, the Team Leader should have picked up their Judging Record Folder from the Special Award Check in table.
+By Wednesday morning, the Team Leader should have picked up their Judging Record Folder from the Special Award Check in table.
 This red folder contains a reporting sheet to provide final certification of judging results for all awards.
 The Special Awards Leader of each judging group is responsible for the folder.
-Your results must be submitted to the Check in table after 1 p.m. and before 8 p.m. on Wednesday evening, to be included in the Award Ceremony.
+To be included in the Award Ceremony your results must be submitted to the Check in table after 1 p.m. and before 7 p.m. on Wednesday evening.

 Final Certification of results is not official until the Leader has: